On the topological dimension of the Gromov boundaries of some hyperbolic $Out(F_N)$-graphs: Train-tracks, indices and stratifications

 \begin{de}[\textbf{\emph{Index of a train-track}}] The \emph{geometric index} of a train-track $\tau$ is defined as where the sum is taken over a finite set $\{X_1,\dots, X_k\}$ of representatives of the $F_N$-orbits of equivalence classes in $V(S^\tau)$, $\alpha_i$ denotes the number of $\stab(X_i)$-orbits of gates at the vertices in $X_i$, and $r_i$ denotes the rank of $\stab(X_i)$. \\ The \emph{index} of $\tau$ is defined to be the pair $i(\tau):=(h(\cala(\tau)),i_{geom}(\tau))$. \end{de}

 Indices of train-tracks will be ordered lexicographically.

 \begin{rk} If $\tau$ is admissible, then every equivalence class $X$ of vertices in $\tau$ has a nonnegative contribution to the geometric index of $\tau$.
-The contribution of a class $X$ to the geometric index of $\tau$ is zero if and only if $\stab(X)$ is trivial, and there are exactly three gates at $X$; this is precisely when $X$ is exceptional. \end{rk}
+The contribution of a class $X$ to the geometric index of $\tau$ is zero if and only if $\stab(X)$ is trivial, and there are exactly three gates at $X$; if $\tau$ carries a tree with trivial arc stabilizers then this is precisely when $X$ is exceptional. \end{rk}

 \begin{lemma} Let $T\in\overline{cv}_N$ be a tree with trivial arc stabilizers, and let $\tau$ be an admissible train-track that carries $T$.
 Then $i_{geom}(\tau)\le i_{geom}(T)$. \end{lemma}

 \begin{proof} Let $f:S^\tau\to T$ be the unique carrying map.
 Since $\tau$ is admissible, vertices in $S^\tau$ are mapped to branch points in $T$.
 As $f$ is a carrying map, distinct equivalence classes of nonexceptional vertices in $S^\tau$ are mapped to distinct branch points in $T$.
 If $X$ is an equivalence class in $S^\tau$ mapping to a branch point $v \in T$ then $\stab(X)=\stab(v)$.
 Furthermore, one checks that two gates based at $X$ in distinct $\stab(X)$-orbits are mapped under $f$ to directions at $v$ in distinct $\stab(v)$-orbits.
 Since exceptional vertices do not contribute to the geometric index, it follows that $i_{geom}(\tau) \leq i_{geom}(T)$. \end{proof}